rhysd/vim-optparse/README.md

 [![Build Status](https://travis-ci.org/rhysd/vim-optparse.png?branch=master)](https://travis-ci.org/rhysd/vim-optparse)

 This is an option parser library for Vim script.
 It can parse `--key=VALUE` arguments and command options such as `<count>`, `<bang>` and so on.
+Now, this library is included in [vital.vim](https://github.com/vim-jp/vital.vim).
+I recommend using it because there are other useful libraries in it.

 ## Usage